chrismchampion/smart2-speaker-blocker/README.md

 ## Smart^2 Usage Modes
 ### Normal operation/keyword evaluation mode
 System relays all phrases to Alexa as long as they do not contain sensitive keywords, e.g. finance or security-related keywords.
 Examples:
-'''"password", "pin", "pin number", "bank account", "loan"'''
+> "password", "pin", "pin number", "bank account", "loan"

 ### Total privacy mode (voice activated)
 No information relayed to Alexa when activated.